What to expect at a sheepdog trial

-The more prepared you are for your first competition, the less nerve-wracking it will be; it’s reassuring to know what to expect, and what will be expected of you.
+The more prepared you are for your first sheepdog trial, the less nerve-wracking it will be; it’s reassuring to know what to expect, and what will be expected of you.

-It seems unbelievable now, but when I entered my first sheepdog trial (oh, so many years ago) it wasn’t until I stood at the post that I fully realised the sheep were now MY responsibility.
+It seems unbelievable now, but when I entered my first competition (oh, so many years ago) it wasn’t until I stood at the post that I fully realised the sheep were now MY responsibility.

 Whatever happened, however much of a mess my dog and I made of the run, those sheep weren’t going anywhere if we didn’t take them.
 It was a sobering thought, and I wished I’d thought it sooner!